quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Timestamps {#time-based-fields}

 Each event MUST include a "time" field to indicate the timestamp that it occurred.
-It is a duration measured from some point in time, in millisecond resolution.
-There are several options for generating and logging timestamps, these are governed by the ReferenceTime type (optionally included in the "reference_time" field contained in a trace's "common_fields" ({{common-fields}})) and TimeFormat type (optionally included "time_format" field contained in the event itself, or a trace's "common_fields").
+It is a duration measured from some point in time, in units of ???.
+There are several options for generating and logging timestamps, these are governed by the ReferenceTime type (optionally included in the "reference_time" field contained in a trace's "common_fields" ({{common-fields}})) and TimeFormat type (optionally included in the "time_format" field contained in the event itself, or a trace's "common_fields").

 There is no requirement that events in the same trace use the same time format.
 However, using a single time format for related events can make them easier to